awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-dns-aliases.md

 Amazon FSx for Windows File Server provides a default Domain Name System \(DNS\) name for every file system that you can use to access the data on your file system\.
 You can also access your file systems using a DNS alias of your choosing\.
 With DNS aliases, you can continue using existing DNS names to access data stored on Amazon FSx when migrating file system storage from on\-premises to Amazon FSx, without needing to update any tools or applications\.
 For more information, see [Migrating existing file storage to Amazon FSx](migrate-to-fsx.md)\.

+**Note**
+Support for DNS aliases is available on Amazon FSx for Windows File Server file systems created after 12:00 pm ET on November 9, 2020\.
+To use DNS aliases on a file system created before 12:00 pm ET on November 9, 2020, do the following:
+Take a backup of the existing file system\.
+For more information, see [Working with user\-initiated backups](using-backups.md#user-initiated-backups)\.
+Restore the backup to a new file system\.
+For more information, see [Restoring Backups](using-backups.md#restoring-backups)\.
+Once the new file system is available, you will be able to use DNS aliases to access it, using the information provided in this section\.

 You can associate DNS aliases with existing Amazon FSx for Windows File Server file systems, when you create new file systems, and when you create a new file system from a backup\.
 You can associate up to 50 DNS aliases with a file system at any one time\.

 In addition to associating DNS aliases with your file system, for clients to connect to the file system using the DNS aliases, you also must do the following: